Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 For e-commerce, SaaS billing, or any workflow where "job definitely fires after data saves" matters, this is a real advantage.

-Sidekiq: The Performance Champion
+Sidekiq: The High-Throughput Option

 Sidekiq dominated Rails background jobs for over a decade, and for good reason.
-Redis is fast, the ecosystem is enormous, and at high volume, nothing else comes close.
+Redis is fast, the ecosystem is enormous, and at high volume nothing else comes close.

 What it does well: